ossf/scorecard/CONTRIBUTOR_LADDER.md

 #### Promotion process

-- Sponsored by 2 maintainers or triagers. **Note the following requirements for sponsors**:
+- Sponsored by 1 maintainer or 2 triagers. **Note the following requirements for sponsors**:
   - Sponsors must have close interactions with the prospective Member – e.g. code/design/proposal review, coordinating on issues, etc.
   - Sponsors must be reviewers or approvers in at least one CODEOWNERS file.